michaelcale/books/books/go/0220-channels-select/000-index.md

 Channel created with `make(chan bool)` is called unbuffered channel.
 Send on unbuffered channel blocks until a corresponding receive.

-Channel created with `make(chan int, 3)` is a channel of integets with capacity of 5.
+Channel created with `make(chan int, 3)` is a channel of integers with capacity of 3.
 It's called a buffered channel.

 The first 3 sends will finish immediately, the 4th will block until a value is recieved from a channel.